aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to MD" h2="Transform OFT to MD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to MD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This process is necessary to ensure that emails are compatible with different email clients and applications.

+<h2>How Aspose.Total helps for oft to md conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert OFT file format to HTML and then export HTML to MD.

+Aspose.Email for C++ is a powerful API that enables developers to convert emails from one format to another.
+It supports a wide range of email formats, including OFT, EML, MSG, MHTML, and HTML.
+With this API, you can easily convert OFT file format to HTML.

+Aspose.Words for C++ is a powerful API that enables developers to work with documents in various formats.
+It supports a wide range of document formats, including DOC, DOCX, ODT, HTML, and MD.
+With this API, you can easily export HTML to MD.

+Both APIs come under Aspose.Total for C++ package.
+This package provides developers with a comprehensive set of APIs to work with various file formats.
+It includes APIs for working with emails, documents, images, and other file formats.
+With this package, developers can easily convert OFT file format to HTML and then export HTML to MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}